Special Education Needs or Disabilities

 To make provision more responsive to local needs and aspirations by directly involving disabled children and those with SEN and their parents, and disabled young people and those with SEN, and service providers in its development and review.

 - Information and guidance is published on www.dorsetforyou.gov.uk/local-offer

 - Service Local Offers published on the Family Information Directory www.dorsetforyou.gov.uk/fis/search

 Information is published by the Family Information Service who ensure it is parent and young people friendly.
 Relevant services and partners are responsible.

 www.dorsetforyou.gov.uk/fis – Information and guidance to help children, young people and their families, including information about schools.

-We would love you to come and visit us here at Kingston Maurward College, have a look around and discuss your support needs and education.
-Please feel free to give Nicky a call and arrange to come in.
+We would love you to come and visit us here at Kingston Maurward College, have a look around and discuss your support needs and education or would like further information on our SEN support please feel free to give Yvonne a call and arrange to come in.